muehleisen/simbuild2018_for_OJS/README.md

 2) Export as an endnote XML format database with the PDFs

-3) Do bulk editing of XML file using search and replace with the XML tags as desired
+3) Do bulk editing of endnote XML file using search and replace with the XML tags as desired

 4) Put the directory of the PDFs in a publicly accessible location (I use a public getup)